CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/advanced.md

 |:---|:---|:---|
 | DustShieldAlert | Disabled, Enabled | yes |

+!!! info ""
-!> If the Dust Shield is not cleaned, it will lose its effectiveness and the machine may overheat.
+    If the Dust Shield is not cleaned, it will lose its effectiveness and the machine may overheat.

 </details>